-The University Language Scheme (ULS) is open to staff and students, and enables you to study a language as part of your degree (or work), either by taking an elective module as part of your course, or by taking an additional module, for which fees apply.
+The University Language Scheme (ULS) is open to staff and students, and enables you to study a language as part of your degree (or work).
+You can do this in two ways:

 Staff may be able to receive headstart funding to cover the costs.
 Please note that the ULS module application and headstart application are two separate processes to complete.
 Please discuss with your line manager if you would like to apply.

 Students in the final year of an Undergraduate course cannot obtain credit for Stage 1 language study.

 - Classes are intensive and designed to give you the opportunity to progress rapidly

 - two hours of tuition a week from October to May in a friendly and supportive learning environment (22 students max per class)